zkotti/cosmos-tour/guide.md

 <br>
 <img width="600" height="300" src="media\asteroids\Vesta.jpg">
 <br>
-<b>Vesta</b> is one of the largest objects in the asteroid belt, with a mean diameter of 525 kilometres (326 mi).[10]
-It was discovered by the German astronomer Heinrich Wilhelm Matthias Olbers on 29 March 1807[8] and is named after Vesta, the virgin goddess of home and hearth from Roman mythology.
+<b>Vesta</b> ,with a mean diameter of 525 kilometers, it is one of the largest objects in the asteroid belt (326 mi).
+It was discovered on March 29, 1807[8] by German astronomer Heinrich Wilhelm Matthias Olbers and named after Vesta, the Roman virgin goddess of home and hearth.

-Vesta is thought to be the second-largest asteroid, both by mass and by volume, after the dwarf planet Ceres, though in volume it overlaps with the uncertainty in the measurements of 2 Pallas.
-Measurements give it a nominal volume only slightly larger than that of Pallas (about 5% greater, which is the magnitude of the uncertainties in measurement), but it is 25% to 30% more massive.
+Vesta is estimated to be the second-largest asteroid after the dwarf planet Ceres, both in terms of mass and volume, albeit its volume overlaps with the uncertainty in 2 Pallas' observations.
+It has a nominal volume that is only slightly higher than that of Pallas (approximately 5% greater, which is the scale of measurement uncertainties), yet it is 25 percent to 30% more massive.
 It constitutes an estimated 9% of the mass of the asteroid belt.Vesta is the only known remaining rocky protoplanet (with a differentiated interior) of the kind that formed the terrestrial planets.
-Numerous fragments of Vesta were ejected by collisions one and two billion years ago that left two enormous craters occupying much of Vesta's southern hemisphere.
-Debris from these events has fallen to Earth as howardite–eucrite–diogenite (HED) meteorites, which have been a rich source of information about Vesta.
+Collisions one and two billion years ago ejected numerous Vesta fragments, leaving two massive craters that cover much of Vesta's southern hemisphere.
+Howardite–eucrite–diogenite (HED) meteorites, which have been a significant source of knowledge on Vesta, have fallen to Earth as a result of these events.

-Vesta is the brightest asteroid visible from Earth.
-It is regularly as bright as magnitude 5.1, at which times it is faintly visible to the naked eye.
-Its maximum distance from the Sun is slightly greater than the minimum distance of Ceres from the Sun, though its orbit lies entirely within that of Ceres.
+Vesta is the most visible asteroid from Earth.
+It can be as brilliant as magnitude 5.1 on a regular basis, making it faintly visible to the human eye.
+Though its orbit is wholly within that of Ceres, its maximum distance from the Sun is slightly more than Ceres' minimum distance.

-NASA's Dawn spacecraft entered orbit around Vesta on 16 July 2011 for a one-year exploration and left the orbit of Vesta on 5 September 2012 en route to its final destination, Ceres.
-Researchers continue to examine data collected by Dawn for additional insights into the formation and history of Vesta.
+Dawn, a NASA spacecraft, entered orbit around Vesta on 16 July 2011 for a one-year exploration and exited Vesta's orbit on 5 September 2012 on its way to Ceres.
+Dawn's data is still being analyzed by researchers in the hopes of learning more about Vesta's origin and history.
 <br> Source [wiki](https://en.wikipedia.org/wiki/4_Vesta)

 ---